-Reporting Lines - Internal audit should be structurally independent and free from coercion by management to be effective in its role.
-Functional reporting to the appropriately constituted audit panel on key issues ensures that the head of internal audit is able to report objectively and without fear or favour.
+Internal audit should be structurally independent and free from coercion by management to be effective in its role.
+Functional reporting to the appropriately constituted Audit and Risk Committee on key issues ensures that the Head of Internal Audit is able to report objectively without fear or favour.